Build the Perfect Pitcher's Mound

 Leave the pin in the center and place a second pin where the pitching rubber will be.
 Mark this pin at 10 inches above home plate.

 Bring in the Clay

 Start bringing in the clay to form the base of the mound.
 It's important to establish the right moisture content within the clay mix.
 The desired consistency should be a bit drier than that of Play-Doh® when it first comes out of the can.

-Make sure that the hard clay used to build the plateau and landing area is at least six to eight inches deep.
+Make sure the hard clay used to build the plateau and landing area is at least 6 to 8 inches deep.
 Do not add soil conditioner between these layers as it will keep them from bonding together.
 Check the height measurement with every lift of the clay by using the transit and laser or the string line.

 Construct the Plateau

 When you've built up the sub-base with hard clay at the 60-foot-6-inch area to a 10-inch height, you can start constructing the plateau.
-This should be 5-feet wide by 34 inches deep.
-As noted earlier, make sure the pitching rubber is positioned 60 feet, 6 inches from the back of the home plate.
-Now ensure that it's set firmly in place and is level across the length and width with the top surface 10 inches above the level of home plate.
+This should be 5-feet wide by 34-inches deep.
+As noted earlier, make sure the pitching rubber is positioned 60 feet and 6 inches from the back of the home plate.
+Now, ensure that it's set firmly in place and is level across the length and width with the top surface 10 inches above the level of home plate.

 Reconfirm your measurements: Draw a centerline through the pitching rubber and run a string from home plate to second base to confirm the pitching rubber is centered properly.

 Once the pitching rubber is in place and the plateau completed, you can begin to build the slope toward the front of the mound.